Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-This latter issue is addressed in~\cite{EpWG2023_1,EpWG2023_2} for the simple model problem of two semi-infinite rectangular channels in $\bbR^2$ that meet along a common perpendicular line, with a piecewise constant potential, see Figure~\ref{fig0}.
-These papers reformulate the scattering problem as a transmission problem, which is solved using an integral equation approach.
-This representation also yields precise asymptotics for the solutions.
-In the present paper we present radiation conditions that imply uniqueness and are satisfied by the `limiting absorption solutions.'
-We assume here, to conform with earlier literature, that the potential is smooth.
-The integral equation method from~\cite{EpWG2023_1,EpWG2023_2} can easily be adapted to handle smooth potentials; on the other hand, by a modification of the techniques used here, such as those in~\cite{PSS1981}, it should be possible to extend the results of this paper to the piecewise constant case.
+In the present paper we provide radiation conditions that imply uniqueness.
+We assume here, to conform with earlier literature, that the potential, $q(x),$ is smooth.
+The integral equation method from~\cite{EpWG2023_1,EpWG2023_2} can easily be adapted to handle smooth potentials, see~\cite{GHRQ}.
+On the other hand, by a modification of the techniques used here, such as those in~\cite{PSS1981}, it should be possible to extend the results of this paper to the piecewise constant case.

 In fact, radiation conditions for similar multi-channel scattering problems were treated in the mathematical physics literature as far back as the mid-1990's.
 In~\cite{Isozaki94} H.~Isozaki provided a solution to this problem in the setting of $N$-body Schr\"odinger potentials.
 The assumptions he makes on the potential exclude the ones considered here.
-Nonetheless his results apply to open wave-guides as shown by a different analysis of the problem due to Vasy, culminating in the paper~\cite{VasyAsterisque}.
+Nonetheless his results apply to open wave-guide networks as shown by a different analysis of the problem due to Vasy, culminating in the paper~\cite{VasyAsterisque}.
 Vasy uses the tools of geometric microlocal analysis, significantly refining a method introduced by Melrose in~\cite{Melrose94} to study scattering theory for potentials with sufficient decay.
-The key new idea proposed by Melrose is that the oscillations `at infinity' and decay of solutions to $(\Delta + q(x) + k^2)u = f\in\cS(\bbR^d)$ can be encoded in a geometric notion called the {\it scattering wave-front set}.
+The key new idea proposed by Melrose is that the oscillations `at infinity' and decay of solutions to $(\Delta + q(x) + k_1^2)u = 0$ can be encoded in a geometric notion called the {\it scattering wave-front set}.
 He shows that this set is strongly constrained by the asymptotic behavior of the operator itself.
 Vasy's work generalizes this approach considerably, incorporating potentials that do not decay along certain (possibly higher dimensional) channels.